I Can Do All Things Through Christ?

 Jesus is not a Genie

-Probably one of the most misinterpreted verses in the Bible is Philippians 4:13.
-It states: "I can do all things through Christ who gives me strength.
+Much of that mentality comes from one of the most misinterpreted verses in the Bible.
+Philippians 4:13 states: "I can do all things through Christ who gives me strength.
 People use this verse as a promise that God will help them succeed in anything.
-For example, if they go into a contest of some kind, like a football game, they can say "I'm going to win, because I can do all things through Christ who gives me strength".
+For example, if they go into a contest of some kind, like a football game, they can say "I'm going to win because I can do all things through Christ who gives me strength".
 Or the business owner may say: "My business will be successful because I can do all things through Christ."

-In this way Jesus is used like a genie who comes out of a magic lamp.
-You rub on the lamp and recite this verse, and poof, you automatically become successful!
+In this way, they symbolically rub on the magic lamp and recite this verse, and poof, they automatically become successful!
+Or so they think.

-The truth is, this is not a verse about success, at least not as the world would define it.
+The truth is, this is not a verse about success at all, at least not as the world would define it.
 It is a verse about the ability to live under any circumstances, good or bad, no matter what the Lord may allow in our life.
 Our circumstances don't define us.
 Our true identity is found in our Lord Jesus Christ.

 I. The General Context of the Book of Philippians

-The book of Philippians is one of the Apostle Paul's prison epistles, probably written around 61 A.D. .
+Philippians is one of the Apostle Paul's prison epistles, probably written around 61 A.D.
 Paul was actually in prison at the time of writing.
 There is some argument over where, but undoubtedly it was in Rome.